Stefan4D/code-quiz/README.md

 - Re-visited the use of default versus named exports and fixed an error where I was using a default export and importing using named syntax
 - Practiced using the .classList.remove() method that had learned on a Net Ninja course previously
+- Learned how to store and retrieve data with localStorage
+- Learned how to sort an array of objects

 ## Resources used